objectiveous/davenport/index.markdown

 #### Feb 13, 2008

 Work has begun on the Davenport plugin system which will allow developers to extend davenport to suite the needs of their application domains.
 Not all the kinks have been worked out yet be the very beginning steps have been made.
-You can learn more about our plans [here](./contributions.html "Davenport") .
+You can learn more about our plans [here](./contributions.html).

 ##Screenshots